traefik/traefik/docs/content/providers/http.md

 #### `tls.ca`

-Certificate Authority used for the secured connection to the configured Endpoint.
+Certificate Authority used for the secure connection to the configured endpoint.

 ```toml tab="File (TOML)"
 [providers.http.tls]